signavio/pimba/README.md

 To serve the Pimba API and the static files, execute:

 ```
-$ pimba api --storage /path/to/data/storage
+$ pimba api --storage /path/to/data/storage --secret my-jwt-secret
 ```

+The flag `--secret` is mandatory and it's the necessary key for signing tokens for pushing to the Pimba buckets.

-It's also possible to set the port, passing the option `--port <port-number>`.
+It's also possible to set the port, passing the flag `--port <port-number>`.

-For further help on how to serve files, execute `pimba help api`.
+For further help, execute `pimba help api`.

 ## Pushing